 The Strange Case of Dr. Jekyll and Mr. Hyde — Robert Louis Stevenson

-Dr. Jekyll discovers a drug that will create a separate personality that will absorb all of his evil characteristics.
-He calls him Mr. Hyde.
+Dr. Jekyll discovers a drug that will create a separate personality that will absorb all of his evil characteristics: Mr. Hyde.

 Tess of the D’Urbervilles — Thomas Hardy

-The chance discovery by a young peasant woman that she is a descendant of the noble family of d’Urbervilles is to change the course of her life.
+A young peasant woman discovers that she is a descendant of the noble family of d’Urbervilles.

 The Time Machine — H.G.
 Wells

-The Time Traveler journeys 800,000 years into the future and discovers two bizarre races at war on the Earth, the ethereal Eloi and the subterranean Morlocks.
+The Time Traveler journeys 800,000 years into the future and discovers two bizarre races at war on the Earth.

 To the Lighthouse — Virginia Woolf

-The Ramsay family and guests travel to Scotland for their vacation on the Isle of Skye.
-They are faced with loss, conflict, and tension.
+On vacation on a Scottish Isle, The Ramsay family and guests are faced with loss, conflict, and tension.

 The Turn of the Screw — Henry James

-A governess tries to break the spell she believes evil spirits have cast over the two innocent children in her care.
+A governess suspects that evil spirits have cast a hideous spell over the two innocent children in her care.

 Vanity Fair — William Makepeace Thackeray

-No one is better equipped in the struggle for wealth and worldly success than the alluring and ruthless Becky Sharp, who defies her impoverished background to clamber up the class ladder.
+The alluring and ruthless Becky Sharp defies her impoverished background to clamber up the class ladder.

 Wide Sargasso Sea — Jean Rhys

-Creole heiress Antoinette Cosway meets a young Englishman who is drawn to her innocent sensuality and beauty.
-But soon after their marriage, rumors of madness in her family poison his mind against her.
+A Creole heiress meets a young Englishman who is drawn to her innocent sensuality and beauty.
+But rumors of madness poison his mind against her.